Brown v. Buhman: District court

 On July 13, 2011, the Browns filed a complaint in United States District Court for the District of Utah, challenging Utah's criminal polygamy law and released the following statement:

 On June 1, 2012, the criminal case against the Browns was dropped.

 However, the civil suit filed by the Browns remained active after U.S. District Judge Clark Waddoups refused to dismiss it, saying that this "strategic attempt to use the mootness doctrine to evade review in this case draws into question the sincerity of [the Utah County Attorney's] contention that prosecution of plaintiffs for violating this statute is unlikely to recur."
 The hearing on the case occurred in January 2013.

 On December 13, 2013, Judge Waddoups ruled that the portions of Utah's anti-polygamy laws which prohibit multiple cohabitation were unconstitutional but also allowed Utah to maintain its ban on multiple marriage licenses.
 Unlawful cohabitation, where prosecutors did not need to prove that a marriage ceremony had taken place (only that a couple had lived together), had been a major tool used to prosecute polygamy in Utah since the 1882 Edmunds Act.

 Tenth Circuit

 The State of Utah appealed the ruling to the U.S. Court of Appeals for the Tenth Circuit.
 Oral argument was held on January 21, 2016.
 The State of Utah was represented by Parker Douglas.
-The plaintiffs were represented by George Washington University Law School professor Jonathan Turley, acting pro bono.
+The plaintiffs were represented by prominent law professor Jonathan Turley, acting pro bono.

 On April 11, 2016, a three-judge panel of the Tenth Circuit unanimously ordered the district court to dismiss the case on standing grounds.
 Judge Scott Matheson Jr. wrote for the court, and was joined by Judge Bobby Baldock and Judge Nancy Moritz.
 The court relied upon the Utah County Attorney's Office policy limiting polygamy prosecutions to those involving alleged child bigamy, fraud, abuse or violence, concluding "That policy eliminated any credible threat that the Browns will be prosecuted."